mar-mac/devops-demo-docs/README.md

-# devops-demo-pmo
+# devops-demo-docs
-Repository for DevOps Project Management documentations
+Repository for DevOps documentations